JacekBialek/PriceIndices/README.md

 #> [1] 1.002251
 ```

-The user may decompose GEKS-type indices.
+The user may decompose the GEKS-type indices.
 The **m\_decomposition** function returns multiplicative decompositions of the selected GEKS-type indices.
 For instance:

 ``` r
 milk.<-milk